cfsworkload/blue-messenger/README.md

 This will bring up and window to select either "Web" or "Mobile"

 	3) Select "Web"
-	4) Select "SDK for Node.js"
+	4) In the next window, Select "SDK for Node.js"

 ![Example](images/nodejs-1.jpg)

-	5) In next window select "Continue"
+	5) In the next window, select "Continue"
-	6) In the next where it says "App Name" give a name for your web application and select "FINISH"
+	6) In the next window, where it says "App Name" give a name for your web application and select "FINISH"

 It will take a while for the application to be create/stage.
-After it finishes staging, you have succesfully created your blank Node.js application in Bluemix.
+After it finishes staging, you have succesfully created a blank Node.js application in Bluemix.
 You should now see the application in your main dashboard in your "Applications" category.
 We will now create and bind the services to our blank Node.js application.

 	1) From main select your application you just created